acohen1/GreggLimper/README.md

 3. If Milvus is not available, set `ENABLE_MILVUS=0` to skip vector indexing.
 4. To use a local Ollama model, set `USE_LOCAL=1`, `LOCAL_SERVER_URL`, and `LOCAL_MODEL_ID`.
 5. Configure `RAG_REACTION_EMOJIS` with the emoji descriptors (unicode, `<:name:id>`, `name:id`, numeric ID, or `:name:`) that should promote an opted-in message into long-term RAG storage.
+6. (Optional) Customize the bot’s persona by pointing `PERSONA_PROMPT_FILE` to a text file (default `data/persona_prompt.txt`, not committed).
+When the file exists, its contents are appended to the system prompt.

 ### Run the Bot